Health anxiety is sometimes called hypochondria.

 Try to gradually start doing things you've been avoiding, such as sports or socialising.

-See a GP if your worries are preventing you leading a normal life and self-help is not working.
+Contact a GP if your worries are preventing you from living a normal life and self-help is not working.

 If your GP diagnoses you with health anxiety, they may: